 What are three mistakes that were made?

 5. Annie is horrified by the battle at Bull Run.
 Kady tells her that some people had a picnic while watching that battle.

 How many soldiers died during the Civil War?
-Take this Civil War Soldier activity.
+Explore this Civil War Soldier life resource.

 6. Several songs are mentioned in the book.
 "Yankee Doodle", "Tenting Tonight", "John Brown's Song"

 Look into one of the song's story.
 Write two facts.

 Bugles were used to communicate during the Civil War.
 The "Scott Tattoo" was one such tune.
 It became "Taps".